Pillar Wealth Management LLC logo

 There is no simpler financial advisory compensation structure possible.

-The Full Truth about What Your Financial Advisor Costs
+The Full Truth About What Your Financial Advisor Costs

-The entire preceding discussion has only touched on the financial advisor costs you pay to your financial advisor directly.
+The entire preceding discussion has only touched on what you pay your advisor directly.
+Here’s the scary part:

 Even with the commission-only advisor, the “price tag” that you pay may be much, much more than you imagine, for numerous other reasons in addition to their fees.